 Gold and Inflation

-Gold is commonly thought to be a good defense against inflation risk, but history shows this has not always been the case.
+Gold is commonly thought to be a defensive investment against inflation risk, but history shows this has not always been the case as you can see from the chart below.

 Inflation and Gold Chart Source: InflationData.com

 Inflation is a risk every bit as real as recessions and bear markets.
-TIPS bonds are a way to protect investment portfolios from high inflation.
+TIPS are a type of bond designed specifically to protect investment portfolios from high inflation.
+This makes TIPS an ideal defensive investment against inflation.

 Because inflation is an invisible threat, we often overlook that we need defense against it.